qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 **Cache** is the default preview mode for newly added Print Composer maps.

-You can resize the map element by clicking on the |mActionSelect|
+You can resize the map element by clicking on the |select|
 :sup:`Select/Move item` button, selecting the element, and dragging one of the blue handles in the corner of the map.
 This button also helps to move the map to another place.
 Select the item and while holding the left mouse button, move to the new place and release the mouse button.